Install Kubernetes using kubeadm

 To run containers in Pods, Kubernetes uses a container runtime.

-By default, Kubernetes uses the Container Runtime Interface (CRI) to interface with your chosen container runtime.
+By default, Kubernetes uses the Container Runtime Interface (CRI) to interface with a chosen container runtime.

-If you don’t specify a runtime, kubeadm automatically tries to detect an installed container runtime by scanning through a list of known endpoints.
+If a runtime isn’t specified, kubeadm automatically tries to detect an installed container runtime by scanning through a list of known endpoints.
 [2]

 Runtime |